adamgonzls/portfolio-v2.5-astro/src/pages/blog/2022-07-18-portfolio-v2-released.md

 I then took the time to make the individual blogs more visually appealing, making code snippets look nicer.

 I also had a bug with the hamburger menu on the home page...
-This one was confusing at first because when I'd click on the hamburger button on the home page, the navigation wouldn't appear.
-When I clicked on the same button on other pages, it was working as expected.
+This one was confusing at first because when I'd click on the hamburger button on the home page, it performed as expected.
+When I clicked other anchor tags on the home page, I'd see the mobile navigation menu flash.
 After some investigation, and some good ol' `console.log`s, I found the following:
 ![Screenshot of an error](/images/blog/hamburger-menu-js-issue.jpg)

 After reading the Astro [documentation](https://docs.astro.build/en/core-concepts/astro-components/#client-side-scripts), I modified the script to `type=module` and success, no more issue.